Posted on February 10, 2016 in Adolescents

 Teenagers and Drinking

 A teenager who starts drinking before his or her 15th birthday has lifetime risks for alcohol use disorder that are fully 400 percent higher than the risks found in people who don’t start drinking before reaching legal age.
+These individuals are far more likely to need alcohol abuse treatment to overcome their addiction.
 Whether or not they start drinking before the age of 15, teenagers also have a relatively high level of involvement in binge drinking, a practice defined by its rapid production of a blood-alcohol content of 0.08 percent (the legal definition for drunkenness) or higher.
 The full gamut of alcohol-related harm for adolescents includes fatal alcohol poisoning, fatal accidents, sexual assault exposure, physical assault exposure, impaired memory, altered brain growth and development, serious conduct problems, diminished academic performance and increased involvement in other forms of substance use.

 Energy Drinks and Alcohol

 Energy drinks get their name because they contain large amounts of caffeine or caffeine-like substances capable of masking the effects of sleepiness and fatigue.
 Unfortunately, in an alcohol consumer, energy drinks can also substantially mask the effects of rising intoxication.
 This means that people who combine alcohol and energy drinks don’t feel as drunk as they actually are and may subsequently increase their overall alcohol intake by a significant amount in any given drinking session.
 In addition to increasing risks for impairing drunkenness, the combination of alcohol and energy drinks can also diminish the body’s ability to process and eliminate alcohol by triggering a heightened level of dehydration.